 "The genocide framework as laid out by the United Nations."

 "A discussion with Alex Demirdjian, trial lawyer for the Office of the Prosecutor at the International Criminal Court."

 "A discussion with author and Distinguished Professor in Holocaust & Genocide Studies, Carol Rittner."

 Ep.
 2 - Defining Genocide

 "All about Raphael Lemkin, the individual that defined genocide."

 Ep.1 - We Need To Talk About Genocide

 "In our first episode, we’ll discuss Kylie’s background in genocide as well as look at the legal definition."

 About the Podcast

-Kylie Deverell is a student in the Master of Arts in Holocaust and Genocide Studies (MAHG) program at Stockton University based in Atlanta, Georgia.
+Kylie Deverell is a graduate of the Master of Arts in Holocaust and Genocide Studies (MAHG) program at Stockton University.
 Kylie hopes that her podcast will help people gain an understanding of past genocides and a better understanding of the complexities of determining genocide within the legal framework.
 While the podcast was completed as her final capstone project for the MAHG program, Kylie hopes to continue the podcast after she completes her degree.